Babelscape/FENICE/README.md

 ## AggreFact evaluation

-To replicate the evaluation on AggreFact:
+To replicate the evaluation of FENICE on AggreFact:
 ```sh
 PYTHONPATH=. python eval/aggrefact.py
 ```